Tuesday, July 17, 2012

 3:21 AM | Dana Kaplan, Stresa Sights | Edit Post

-Luca, one of the two piccioni, pigeons, at Trattoria Due Piccioni, told us that on rainy nights he is always even more busy than usual.
-This is because tourists and locals alike come to him when rain prevents them from sitting outside to eat.
-Coincidentally only, it was raining when we recently ate there, and the main restaurant was completely filled.
+When we recently ate at due Piccioni the main restaurant was completely filled.
 We sat instead in the small, intimate, reception area in which there are only three tables set up.
 It was like being in a tiny private inn.
 The main dining room, by contrast, is a mix of traditional design and contemporary touches.
 For traditional there is a high brick arch supporting the center of the room and old wooden beams on one part of the ceiling.
 To modernize, the beams are balanced with wide, horizontal taupe stripes along the wall, and tiny twinkling lights add a bit of romance here and there.
 In sum, it has a light, spacious, and casually elegant feel. ( Continued .... )

 The menu on this night.
 (Click on the photo to enlarge it to see it better).

 The menu is, what I have come to call, whether it may be entirely correct or not, regional cooking.
 I think that what I really mean when I say this, is that the dishes are not just the usual touristic fare of pizzas and pastas.
 Here we have an interesting selection of ingredients and animals, combined and presented in ways that show the creativity of the cook, the restaurant, and the region.
-I happen to be a great fan of trying interesting animals on menus, things that I don't normally eat or see offered in the States.
-So, what did we have this night:
+So, what did we have this night?

 To start, I had Caprese "alla maniera dei due piccioni" (bufala e pomodori secchi).
 A young piece of buffalo mozzarella with tomatoes that tasted like tomatoes in the way that only Italian tomatoes taste.
 The dried tomatoes were softer than those I am used to.